floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Does It Take to Get a Search Warrant?

-There is no standard time frame within which Florida judges must issue a search warrant.
-Because the state's constitution and legislature mandate the finding of probable cause before such warrants are approved, judges must carefully review applications submitted by law enforcement authorities.
+Generally, there is no standard time frame for issuing a search warrant.
+Because the state's constitution and legislature mandate the finding of probable cause before such warrants are approved, judges must typically carefully review applications submitted by law enforcement authorities.
 Other factors, such as a judge's availability, a case's complexity, and an officer's ability to persuade the judge that the warrant is needed, also influence this timeline.
-As a result, the process takes as long as is needed, which may add up to some hours or a few days.
+As a result, the process takes as long as is required, which may add up to some hours or a few days.

 What is an Arrest Warrant in Florida?

-An arrest warrant is a legal paper signed by a judge that permits the arrest of an individual suspected of a criminal offense.
-In Florida, police authorities, often a lead investigator or detective, request these warrants by the submission of sworn affidavits to the court.
-Each application must bear the affiant's signature and state facts that support the warrant's issuance (i.e., probable cause that exists to make the arrest).
+An arrest warrant is a legal document signed by a judge that permits the arrest of an individual suspected of a criminal offense.
+In Florida, police authorities, often a lead investigator or detective, request these warrants by submitting affidavits to the court.
+Each application must typically bear the affiant's signature and state facts that support the warrant's issuance (i.e., probable cause that exists to make the arrest).
 However, a judge cannot sign off on the warrant unless satisfied that probable cause indeed exists.
-The authority to issue and request arrest warrants in Florida is established by Florida Statute 901.
+The authority to issue and request arrest warrants in Florida is established by Florida Statutes 901.

 Florida law and Rule 3.121 of the Florida Rules of Criminal Procedure set out the state's arrest warrant requirements and contents, including that the issued warrant must:

-• Be in writing and in the name of the State of Florida.
+• Be in writing and the name of the State of Florida.

 • State the nature of the offense.